BobbyESP/Spowlo/README.md

 - [Material Design 3](https://m3.material.io/) style UI, with dynamic color theme.

-- MAD: UI and logic written with pure Kotlin.
-Single activity, only composable destinations and deep links.
+- MAD: UI and logic written purely on Kotlin.
+It's used just an activity and composable destinations and deep links thanks to the navigation library.

 ## ⬇️Download

-For most devices, it is recommended to install the **arm64-v8a** version of the apks
+For most devices, it is recommended to install the **ARM64-v8a** version of the apks

 - Download the latest stable version from [GitHub releases](https://github.com/BobbyESP/Spowlo/releases/latest)